qiqih-code/splendor-contest-agent/Splendor/splendor.md

     Use `--help` to check all the options.

-* Do *NOT* use the current working directory to write temporary files; instead, redirect all output to your own folder `./teams/<your_teamname>/`.
+* Do *NOT* use the current working directory to write temporary files; instead, redirect all output to your own folder `./agents/<your_teamname>/`.
 For example, if you use a planner online, and generate PDDL files and solutions, redirect your planner call, solution outputs, etc., to your own folder.
-You can use Python code to do it automatically, or you can hardcode it assuming that your team will be located in `./teams/<your_teamname>/` folder.
+You can use Python code to do it automatically, or you can hardcode it assuming that your team will be located in `./agents/<your_teamname>/` folder.
 * If you want to use any other 3rd-party executable please discuss with us before submission.
 You can assume that `TensorFlow`, `keras`, `sklearn`, `numpy`, `scipy` and `neat-python` libraries are installed in our running environment, using the latest version available in Ubuntu 18.04.
 Planner `ff` executable version 2.1 of the [Metric-FF planner](https://fai.cs.uni-saarland.de/hoffmann/metric-ff.html) will be available in `/usr/local/bin`.

 ### Teams

 You may work in teams of up to 3/4 people (2 in some cases).

-### Ranking
+### Ranking (updated 17/09/2021 on the staff team prefix)

 Rankings are determined according to the number of points received in a nightly round-robin tournaments, where a win is worth 3 points, a tie is worth 1 point, and losses are worth 0 (Ties are not worth very much to discourage stalemates).

 Extra credit will be awarded according to the final competition, but participating early in the pre-competitions will increase your learning and feedback.

 In addition, dastardly staff members have entered the tournament with their own devious agents, seeking fame and glory.
-These agents have team names beginning with `Staff-`.
+These agents have team names beginning with `staffTeam`.

  The earlier you submit your agents, the better your chances of earning  a high ranking, and the more chances you will have to defeat the staff agents.